Write C# code

 - Business services.

-- Microservices-based architectures.
+- Microservices-oriented architectures.

-These backend services can power:
+These backends can then power:

 - Web applications.